GeoscienceAustralia/fetch/README.md

 Additionally, you can run a single rule from the config file, ignoring any schedules.
 It will run the rule once immediately and exit:

-    fetch-once config.yaml LS7_CPF
+    fetch-now config.yaml LS7_CPF

 Fetch uses file locks in its work directory to ensure that only one instance of each rule is running at a time.
-You can safely use `fetch-once` while a service is running without risking multiple instances interfering.
+You can safely use `fetch-now` while a service is running without risking multiple instances interfering.

 ### Development